 BASE VIDEO

-There is also no phone reception in the area where we work, the closest working phone reception is at St. Bernard Town about 8 km away.
-However, we still recommend having a functioning SIM card for when you leave Mahayag to ensure communication during breaks or on weekends when traveling around the country.
-A local SIM card with a data package can be purchased at the airport on arrival or in St Bernard.
+A quite unreliable phone reception is at the base area, however, we still recommend having a functioning SIM card for when you leave the base to ensure communication.
+A local SIM card with a data package can be purchased at the airport on arrival or in Tacloban.
 There are several SIM card providers in the country, but Globe provides the best coverage in our local area.
 Here you can read an extensive guide to getting a SIM card in the Philippines.
 Please make sure your phone is unlocked, otherwise, the local sim card will not work on your phone.

 If you regularly need a computer or phone for personal use, we recommend bringing your own.